Angela Thirkell: Writing career

 Later books in the 1950s became more romantic and less contemporary.
 Among these, The Old Bank House in particular shows Thirkell concerned with the rise of the merchant class, her prejudices evident but giving way to grudging respect for industriousness and goodhearted generosity.
 Later books are simpler romances.
 The romance The Duke's Daughter deals in a way more directly than some of her others with descendants of Trollope's Barsetshire characters.
 Her final book, Three Score and Ten, was left unfinished at her death but was completed later by C. A. Lejeune.
 Thirkell showed a keen social sense and a lively eye for the telling detail of everyday life.

-Many of her books remain in print.
+Thirkell's works are considered as being in the comedy of manners genre, along with those of Jane Austen.
+Rachel Mather sees Thirkell, along with E. F. Benson and E. M. Delafield, as being "direct heirs of the Jane Austen tradition.
+Other critics agree.
+The comedy in Thirkell's work is sometimes overlooked today, though it was recognized by contemporaries.
+In reviewing Summer Half, the humor magazine Punch called her "one of the great humorous writers of our time" and Norman Collins wrote of Wild Strawberries that "A hundred one times the reader is rewarded by the radiance of that inner grin which comes from sharing some entirely malicious piece of social observation that any man, and most women, would have missed completely.
+P.G.
+Wodehouse, the pre-eminent English humorist of her era, praised Wild Strawberries and Pomfret Towers.